dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * Values crossing from Lua to Ravi will be subjected to typechecks should these values be assigned to typed variables.
 * Upvalues cannot subvert the static typing of local variables (issue #26) when types are annotated.
 * Certain Lua limits are reduced due to changed byte code structure.
 These are described below.
+* Ravi uses an extended bytecode which means it is not compatible with Lua 5.3 bytecode.

 +-----------------+-------------+-------------+
 | Limit name      | Lua value   | Ravi value  |